 If you have a business agreement with a third party (such as your landlord) to pay your rates, you are still responsible for payment.

 If the Business Rates Team is required to take recovery action for non-payment of rates, then legal proceedings will be taken against you and not the third party.

 'Occupation' means occupation by goods or stock.
 Your occupied rate charge will start on the date you move goods into the premises, not the date you open for business.

-After this period rates are payable in full unless the unoccupied property rate has been reduced by the Government by order.
+After this period rates are payable in full.
 In most cases the unoccupied property rate is zero for properties owned by charities and community amateur sports clubs.

 In addition, there are a number of exemptions from the unoccupied property rate.
 For more information see Business Rates Relief.